Where they're found

-In the Bay of Plenty they are known from Whirinaki Te Pua-a-Tāne Conservation Park, Te Urewera, the Kaimai Mamaku Forest Park and Te Kopia Scenic Reserve (Paeroa Range).
+In the Bay of Plenty they are known from Whirinaki Te Pua-a-Tāne Conservation Park, Te Urewera, the Kaimai Mamaku Conservation Park and Te Kopia Scenic Reserve (Paeroa Range).

 In the Bay of Plenty beech mistletoes occur on several species of native beech as well as tawheowheo.
 The dwarf mistletoes occur on kanuka, prostrate kanuka and manuka.
 They are most commonly known from near geothermal areas around the Rotorua District and near Kawerau but also occur in coastal scrub near Whakatane.

 DOC has been undertaking ongoing surveys in various areas of the Bay of Plenty, especially around the Rotorua district and in Whirinaki Te Pua-a-Tāne Conservation Park to further determine the species, number and condition of mistletoe plants present.

 Most of the population of green mistletoes in the Bay of Plenty occurs on private land.
 DOC has contacted all landowners with known mistletoe plants on their properties to inform them of the presence of these plants and to discuss options for management.

 Ongoing advocacy has also been undertaken with other land managers and district and regional councils.

 DOC has taken direct action to protect some green mistletoe populations by preventing possums from reaching and browsing plants by wrapping aluminium bands around host tree trunks.